Thomas Massie

-Thomas Harold Massie (born January 13, 1971) is an American politician and engineer.
+Thomas Harold Massie (born January 13, 1971) is an American politician.
 A member of the Republican Party, Massie has been the United States representative for Kentucky's 4th congressional district since 2012.
-The district covers much of northeastern Kentucky, but is dominated by the Kentucky side of the Cincinnati area and Louisville's eastern suburbs.

-Before joining Congress, Massie was judge-executive of Lewis County, Kentucky, from 2011 to 2012.
-He also founded a startup company based in Massachusetts, where he previously studied at the Massachusetts Institute of Technology.

-Massie is known for his advocacy of limited government, fiscal responsibility, and individual liberties, often aligning with libertarian principles in his voting record.
-Massie has been described as a libertarian Republican and a member of the Tea Party movement, which backed his candidacy for Congress in 2012.
-Massie has described himself as a "constitutional conservative," stating that his political philosophy is rooted in the belief that "the federal government should be strictly limited by the Constitution."

-He has been a frequent critic of Donald Trump in his second term, including his support for the Epstein Files Transparency Act, causing Trump to publicly support a primary against him.
+Raised in Vanceburg, Kentucky, Massie earned two degrees from the Massachusetts Institute of Technology, where he worked on computer simulation.
+He later founded a startup based on that work, returning to Kentucky after selling the company.
+In 2010, Massie was elected judge-executive of Lewis County.

+A libertarian Republican, Massie was first elected to Congress in a 2012 special election with the backing of the Tea Party movement.
+His staunch opposition to increases in federal spending, reauthorization of warrantless surveillance programs, and interventionism have earned him the nickname "Mr. No".
+During President Donald Trump's second administration, Massie drew national attention for his disputes with Republican leadership over the One Big Beautiful Bill Act and the Epstein Files Transparency Act.
+He ran for re-election in 2026 in what was the most expensive U.S. House primary in history, losing renomination to Ed Gallrein, the Trump-endorsed candidate.

-Early life, family and education
+Early life and education

 Massie was born in Huntington, West Virginia.
 He was raised in an Appalachian American culture in Vanceburg, Kentucky.
 His father was a beer distributor.
-He met his wife, Rhonda, at Lewis County High School in Vanceburg.
+He met his first wife, Rhonda, at Lewis County High School in Vanceburg.

-Massie earned a BSc in electrical engineering in 1993 and a MSc in mechanical engineering in 1996 from the Massachusetts Institute of Technology (MIT).
-His master's thesis was "Initial haptic explorations with the phantom: virtual touch through point interaction."
+Massie earned a Bachelor of Science in electrical engineering in 1993 and a Master of Science in mechanical engineering in 1996 from the Massachusetts Institute of Technology.
+His master's thesis was titled, "Initial haptic explorations with the phantom: virtual touch through point interaction."
 He participated in the MIT Solar Electric Vehicle Team in 1990, helping to build the team's car, Galaxy.
 In the team's first race in 1990, he was the driver for Galaxy in the 1990 GM Sunrayce, finishing at Churchill Downs after ten days, winning sixth place.

 In 1992, Massie won MIT's then-named 2.70 ("Introduction to Design and Manufacturing", now named 2.007) Design Competition.
 MIT professor Woodie Flowers, who pioneered the 2.70 contest, mentioned that Massie watched this contest on television in seventh grade and wanted to come to MIT to win it.